-i.
 Option A

-For each week of leave up to the 19th week, inclusive, the University will pay 90% of regular salary, less the maximum amount of weekly pay any individual is eligible to receive in accordance with the EIA (the "EI Max"), regardless of whether or not such amount is actually received by the Employee.
-If the Employee provides proof that their EIA entitlement is less than the EI Max, their weekly payment from the University will be 90% of regular salary less the amount of their EIA entitlement.
+For each week of leave up to the 19th week, inclusive, the University will pay 90% of the base salary they otherwise would have received, less the maximum amount of weekly pay any individual is eligible to receive in accordance with the EIA (the "EI Max"), regardless of whether or not such amount is actually received by the Employee.
+If the Employee provides proof that their EIA entitlement is less than the EI Max, their weekly payment from the University will be 90% of base salary they otherwise would have received less the amount of their EIA entitlement.